• New Here?

 Pledge Campaign Pre-Work Consideration

-As you settle into this pledge pre-work, it might be helpful to approach it like other financial considerations in your life.
+As you settle into this pledge pre-work, approach it like other financial considerations in your life.
 For example, if you are attempting to get out of debt, save for retirement, or buy a car or home, then you will likely sit down with your spouse (if applicable), a financial advisor, your bank, a friend who is good with money, or with parents and grandparents.
-They will help you set some goals and will offer perspective.
-How odd most of us never even bother doing this with our giving!
+They will offer perspective and help you set some goals.
+How odd many of us never bother doing this with our giving!
 But what if you were to sit down with your spouse, good friend, or community group leader, and discuss setting goals that will help you become a generous giver?
 Don’t be afraid to try it!

 Step 1: Spend 10 minutes in prayer each day over your pledge commitment.